mbaytas/MAVA337Labs/Assignment3_Arduino/README.md

 ### Bonus Points

-Notice that, probably, if you press the button for too long or if you hold it down, the lights will start to cycle very rapidly.
-If you can write code that changes the lights only once, regardless of how long the button is pressed, you get an extra 3 points.

-> In other words, after the button is pressed once and the first `HIGH` value is read on the button pin, ignore all subsequent `HIGH` value until a `LOW` value is read.
+Notice that, probably, you will need to hold the button down for a while to engage the "all three LEDs blinking for 0.2 seconds" mode, because the moment when one LED switches off and the other switches on will be the only moment when the button signal is being read.

+If you can use an [interrupt](http://playground.arduino.cc/Code/Interrupts) to make the system respond immediately to a button press (rather than waiting for the moment when the LEDs cycle), your get 3 bonus points.

+> Notice that this task will require you to consult to external resources not taught in the course.

 ## Scenario